Skip to main content

 Other 314 254

-Total 2166 2067
+2166 2067

-Note: This table is based on R07185. and R07185.10.
+This table is based on R07185. and R07185.10.

-Health insurance.
 Two surveys collected information on the respondent's medical insurance.
 In 1981, the respondent reported whether he was covered by part A of Medicare, part B of Medicare, Medicaid, or any other medical or hospital insurance.
 The survey also asked if the respondent was a member of a health maintenance organization (HMO) and whether he was eligible for free hospital or medical care due to veteran status.
 As part of this series, respondents stated whether they had received any hospital or medical care in the past year that was paid for by Medicare, other health insurance, or Medicaid.

 The 1990 interview asked sample persons whether they were eligible for Medicare part A and part B, as well as whether they had received any care paid for by Medicaid in past 12 months.
 If the respondent was covered by a plan other than Medicare, he reported whether it paid hospital expenses and doctor's bills, whether it was obtained through an employer or union, and whether the employer or union paid all or part of the premium.
 If the respondent was not covered by any insurance (other than Medicare), the interview asked him to state the reason.
 Finally, respondents were asked how they paid for medical expenses not covered by insurance in the past 12 months (savings, current income, debt).

-Psychological well-being.
 A collection of variables related to mental health is available for this cohort.
 Table OM2 provides reference numbers for the psychological well-being scales and questions described in this section.

 Table OM2.
-Reference Numbers for Older Men Psychological Well-Being Questions
+Reference numbers for Older Men psychological well-being questions

 Survey year Rotter Locus of Control Scale Bradburn Affect Balance Scale Pfeiffer Short Portable Mental Status CES-D Depression Scale Attitudes about life